 Postsecondary institutions have the flexibility to develop programs independently.
-These programs will be reviewed and approved jointly by the CCPE and Nebraska CTE with a focus on both academic and CTE courses required to reach the appropriate credential, certificate, or degree as well as opportunities to articulate to four-year colleges and universities.
+These programs will be reviewed and approved by the CCPE.
 Only programs approved through this process will be eligible for Perkins funds.
 Programs will be reviewed according to the schedule established by the CCPE and local community college.

-c.
-Describe how the eligible agency will -
+- c.
+Describe how the eligible agency will - i.

-i.
 Make information on approved programs of study and career pathways (including career exploration, work-based learning opportunities, early college high schools, and dual or concurrent enrollment program opportunities) and guidance and advisement resources, available to students (and parents, as appropriate), representatives of secondary and postsecondary education, and special populations, and to the extent practicable, provide that information and those resources in a language students, parents, and educators can understand;